Posted on Leave a comment

 For you bolt mod Do-It-Your-Selfers, you’ll need to drill a hole into the new firing pin during the installation (a bit is provided in the kit), and install the cross pin to hold the firing pin in the cocking piece/firing pin guide.
 In-case you lose the original bolt’s cross pin, a spare roll is included in the kit as well.
 You will also need a vice with jaws that open at least 6 inches, or a hydraulic press, and the ability to file the firing pin to tolerances held to 5/1000ths of an inch.

-A detailed Instruction guide has been posted to the reference pages.
+A detailed Instruction guide has been posted to the 700 ML resources page.

 Start making Gems out of rough stones!